dataviscourse/tutorials/lectures/lecture-d3.md

 ### Data

 THE key feature of D3 is mapping DOM elements with data.
-We can do this by calling the [`data()`](https://github.com/d3/d3-selection/blob/master/README.md#selection_data) method on a slection:
+We can do this by calling the [`data()`](https://github.com/d3/d3-selection/blob/master/README.md#selection_data) method on a selection:

 {% include code.html id="d3_data" file="d3_data.html" code="" js="false" preview="true" %}